tapilew/equilibrio-alpha/README.md

-**Game Theory & Fair Governance (Future State):** To ensure long-term health and prevent capture at _both_ the protocol maintenance level and within community DAOs, future iterations can incorporate mechanisms like: - **Quadratic Voting/Funding:** Prevents disproportionate influence by large token holders. - **Reputation/Usage Weighting:** Grants influence based on active participation, transaction history, or verified contributions, rewarding "skin-in-the-game." - **Identity Solutions:** Links votes/participation to unique entities (SMEs, individuals) to resist Sybil attacks. _The specific mechanisms would be chosen and implemented by the protocol maintainers (for their share) and independently by each community DAO (for their share)._
+**Game Theory & Fair Governance (Future State):** To ensure long-term health and prevent capture at _both_ the protocol maintenance level and within community DAOs, future iterations will incorporate mechanisms like:

+- **Quadratic Voting/Funding:** Prevents disproportionate influence by large token holders.
+- **Reputation/Usage Weighting:** Grants influence based on active participation, transaction history, or verified contributions, rewarding "skin-in-the-game."
+- **Identity Solutions:** Links votes/participation to unique entities (SMEs, individuals) to resist Sybil attacks.

+The protocol remains flexible for any verified community (tourism boards, artisan guilds, local markets) to adopt this pattern.
+Each community can leverage the protocol infrastructure, fork the frontend template, and establish their own governance structure to manage their allocated protocol fees.

 ---